m0tive/tinyXML/readme.txt

 because TinyXml sees this as a !DOCTYPE node with an illegally embedded !ELEMENT node.
 This may be addressed in the future.

+<h2> Tutorials. </h2>

+For the impatient, here are some tutorials to get you going.
+They are a great way to get started, but it is worth your time to read this (very short) manual.

+- @subpage tutorial_prelim
+- @subpage gettingStarted
+- @subpage iterating

 <h2> Code Status.  </h2>

 TinyXml is mature, tested code.
 It is very stable.
-If you find bugs, please file a bug report is on the sourceforge web site (www.sourceforge.net/projects/tinyxml).
+If you find bugs, please file a bug report on the sourceforge web site (www.sourceforge.net/projects/tinyxml).
 We'll get them straightened out as soon as possible.